 The final paper will be an opportunity to integrate learning from all aspects of the course.
 The final paper will be 8-10 pages (double-spaced) in length using 12-point Times New Roman font with 1" margins (adjust from 1.25" margins) and submitted as a Word document.
 For more detailed information about this assignment please refer to the guidelines provided later in the syllabus.
-This assignment will be due by 5:00 p.m. on the last day of classes for the semester (submitted via email to your assigned instructor).
+This assignment will be due by 5:00 p.m. on Friday, December 6, 2013 (submitted via email to both instructors).